 ENG201 (Studies in American Literature):

 "DISABILITY AND IDENTITY IN AMERICAN LITERATURE" In this survey of American literature (1880s to present) students learn about the role that identity plays in the medical treatment of marginalized people with disabilities.
-Students historicize disability, drawing parallels between how Americans with disabilities have been treated in the past and present.
-They also explore the politics of disability, studying how Americans with disabilities have organized to oppose their mistreatment.
-Additionally, they imagine ways to accommodate disability in their communities.
-Students leave this course with a better understanding of how literary and artistic representations of disability relate to the lives of actual people. |
+They historicize disability, drawing parallels and contrasts between how Americans with disabilities have been treated in the past and present while oppose their mistreatment through aesthetics and political action. |

 |